Safety Inspection and Auditing Services - Core Safety, LLC

 How long does a safety inspection and audit take?

 The duration of a safety inspection and audit varies depending on the size and complexity of the workplace.
-However, as a general rule of thumb, a safety inspection and audit typically takes one to three days to complete.
+However, as a general rule of thumb, a safety inspection and audit typically takes one to four hours of onsite time.

 What types of workplaces do you inspect and audit?